 In gathering all degree candidates together for a shared graduation, the University is honoring its earliest traditions and the goals set out for convocations by the University’s first president, William Rainey Harper.

 Tickets are not required for the university-wide morning Convocation ceremony, though they may be required for separate division and school ceremonies.
 Please check with the divisions and school Dean of Students office with which the graduate you plan to recognize is affiliated.

 Each division and school will hold their own ceremony.
-Additionally, some may also provide lunches or receptions to candidates and their guests.
-Please visit the 536th Convocation Schedule of Ceremonies for more details.
+Additionally, some units may also provide lunches or receptions for candidates and their guests.

 To participate in Convocation, degree candidates must have satisfied all curricular requirements and passed all prescribed examinations before the deadlines published by the Office of the University Registrar or have the approval of their area dean of students office.